as595/HTRU1/index.md

 ## Using individual channels from the Dataset in PyTorch

-If you want to use only one of the "channels" in the HTRU1 Batched Dataset, you can extract it using the torchvision generic transform transforms.Lambda.
+If you want to use only one of the "channels" in the HTRU1 Batched Dataset, you can extract it using the torchvision generic transform [transforms.Lambda](https://pytorch.org/docs/stable/torchvision/transforms.html#generic-transforms).

-This function extract a specific channel ("c") and writes the image of that channel out as a greyscale PIL Image:
+This function extracts a specific channel ("c") and writes the image of that channel out as a greyscale PIL Image:

 ```python
 def select_channel(x,c):